 (3) A forfeiture of money by a surety as mentioned in subsection (1) is enforceable as provided in section 49 but not otherwise.

 [Section 35 amended by No. 84 of 2004 s.
-82.]
+82; No. 6 of 2008 s.
+18(3).]

 36. Authority to approve sureties

-(1) The decision whether an applicant should be approved as a surety in any case shall be made, on notice to the prosecutor in the prescribed manner —
+(1) The decision whether an applicant should be approved as a surety in any case is to be made —

-(a) where a judicial officer imposed the requirement for a surety in that case, by that judicial officer or by a judicial officer whose jurisdiction is co-extensive with that judicial officer’s;

-(b) where an authorised officer imposed the requirement for a surety in that case, by that or any other authorised officer; or

-(c) where subsection (2) applies, by an officer of the court authorised under that subsection.
+(a) by a person referred to in section 29(a) to (d); or

+(b) where the accused to whom bail has been granted is in prison, by a person for the time being in charge of the prison; or

+(c) where the accused to whom bail has been granted is a child, by an authorised community services officer.

-(2) A judicial officer when granting bail to an accused subject to a requirement for a surety or sureties may authorise a justice, a registrar of any court or an associate of a judge of the Supreme Court or of the District Court or of the Children’s Court, by name or office, to decide whether any applicant should be approved as a surety in that case.
+(2) A judicial officer when granting bail to an accused subject to a requirement for a surety or sureties may make an order as to —

+(a) the giving of notice to the prosecutor of an application for approval of any surety; or

+(b) the person or persons who are to, or may, approve any surety,

+and subsection (1) has effect subject to any such order.

-[Section 36 amended by No. 15 of 1988 s.
-14; No. 49 of 1988 s.
-88; No. 59 of 2004 s.
-141; No. 84 of 2004 s.
-82.]
+[Section 36 inserted by No. 6 of 2008 s.
+24(1).]

 37. Proposed surety to receive certain information and prescribed form for completion

-(1) Whenever an officer referred to in section 36(1) is called upon to decide whether an applicant should be approved as a surety, he shall ensure that the applicant is, or has been, given —
+(1) Whenever a surety approval officer is called upon to decide whether an applicant should be approved as a surety, he shall ensure that the applicant is, or has been, given —

 (a) a duly completed notice in the prescribed form showing details of the terms and conditions on which bail has been granted to the accused in whose case the surety is required;